google/angle/doc/CodingStandard.md

 ```
 //
-//  Copyright (c) 2016 The ANGLE Project Authors.
+//  Copyright $YEAR The ANGLE Project Authors.
 All rights reserved.
 //  Use of this source code is governed by a BSD-style license that can be
 //  found in the LICENSE file.
 //
 ```

+* $YEAR should be set to the current year at the time a file is created, and not changed thereafter.

 ### [Formatting](https://google.github.io/styleguide/cppguide.html#Formatting)